framewiki/framewiki.net/wiki/installing-current-amd-drivers.md

 |---------------------|------------|
 | AMD 7040 Series     | **✓**      |

 The AMD drivers included with Framework's driver bundles are generally updated only when a new BIOS version is released, meaning they can be out of date.
 It may be useful to update the graphics driver for the latest game compatibility or driver features.
-However, Framework's official recommendation is that users run the drivers included in the driver bundle for their device.
+However, Framework's official recommendation is that users run the drivers included in the driver bundle for their device.[^2]

 Community members have found AMD driver version 24.7.1 to be stable.[^1] Version 24.8.1 is also generally stable but includes a bug where the Radeon control panel will launch randomly when the computer resumes from sleep.